cite-architecture/ctslib_design/ctsurn-design.md

 ## Get possible subordinate parts of work component

+Given a CTS URN object, method should return a value from an enumerated set of some type appropriate to the implementing language:

+- get work level

 Given a CTS URN object, methods should return String values:

 - get text group